 GIF maker allows you to instantly create your own animated GIFs by combining separated image files as frames.
 Produced GIFs are of high quality and free of watermarks or attribution, making this tool ideal for developers and content creators.

 To make a GIF, you can upload a sequence of GIF, JPG, PNG, BMP, TIFF, HEIC and other types of images, ZIP archive with images, and even mix together different formats and sizes - they will be converted automatically.
-You can also upload animated GIF or WebP images, they will be split and delay times preserved.
+You can also upload animated GIF, WebP or APNG images, they will be split and delay times preserved.
 That way GIF maker can also be used to edit, shorten or merge together existing GIFs.

 How to make a GIF?

 Press the "Choose files" button above and select the images you want to use as frames.

 You can press and hold ctrl/command key to select multiple files.

 When the images are uploaded, you can adjust animation speed and frame order before making the GIF.